-“I think this has been eye-opening for Boundless Management and Leadership Staff.
-They’re feeling more empowered to know exactly what to do for people who we serve,” says Davis.
+“I think this has been eye-opening for Boundless management and leadership staff.
+They’re feeling more empowered to know exactly what to do for the people we serve,” says Davis.
 Embedding CQL tools like Basic Assurances®, Shared Values® and Personal Outcome Measures® into organizational practices, means that employees have a clear blueprint for carrying out their supports.
 These tools help turn traditional approaches for services, based on functional assessments or medical models, into one dedicated to outcomes-based supports.
 This new paradigm works to reinvigorate employees, offering an alternate outlook where their roles and responsibilities shift from direct care to direct support.

 “CQL Accreditation is an organizational transformation process, and a culture shift.
 It’s about growing and learning.
 Every step you take in that growth, gives you a different perspective of more that you need to do,” states Maynard.

-To create a framework for measuring their organizational transformation, Boundless can collect Basic Assurances® and Personal Outcome Measures® data to evaluate the effectiveness of their supports, and determine if the resources being allocated are having the desired effect on the lives of those they support.
+To create a framework for measuring their organizational transformation, Boundless can collect Basic Assurances® and Personal Outcome Measures® data in CQL's PORTAL Data System, to evaluate the effectiveness of their supports, and determine if the resources being allocated are having the desired effect on the lives of those they support.
 Whether at the individual or aggregate level, this data can then be collected, analyzed and developed into detailed reports, which is critical in high-level planning.

 “Boundless hasn’t traditionally looked at data and metrics to inform plans, processes and strategic visions.
-So we’re also going to be using the CQL data tool, because you can’t make sweeping, big-picture changes, if you don’t pull all that information together and look at it,” says Davis.
+So we’re also going to be using the CQL PORTAL Data System, because you can’t make sweeping, big-picture changes, if you don’t pull all that information together and look at it,” says Davis.

 THE FUTURE OF THE Boundless/CQL PARTNERSHIP